 Achieving decent occupancy rate for half of the time, but being practically unbooked for the rest

-To really optimise your occupancy rate, you’ll need to pay attention to seasonal trends, and avoid being in demand only for the high season, and being overlooked in the low because your price is too high.
-In London, the period from April to July is generally considered the high season, while September to October is considered the low.
-In order to achieve optimal occupancy all year round, you have to adjust your price dynamically in line with both demand, and local pricing trends.
+To optimise your occupancy rate, you’ll need to pay attention to seasonal trends and avoid being in demand only for the high season and being overlooked in the low because your price is too high.
+In London, the period from April to July is considered the high season, while September to October is considered the low.
+To achieve optimal occupancy all year round, you have to adjust your price dynamically in line with both demand, and local pricing trends.

 Hosting guests mainly for high season or special events held in London.